EmilyCali/GA_Project3/README.md

   Emily began her work on the book api early with various googling.
 She settled on the open library search api to allow users to search for books by title, however, accessing this data became an issue when it was discovered that not every search result had the same keys, and many of the keys were paired with arrays.
 This meant that an item was an object containing some strings, some numbers and some arrays of strings that were variable lengths.
 She approached this prospect cautiously and was able to grab data but was having trouble sending it to the collection it needed to be in.
 Upon consultation with both Karolin and Dan (the instructor and the teaching assistant) she somehow, as she was trying to show that something was wrong, made it work.

 <h2>Styling Decisions</h2>

 <br/>
   <h4>Wireframes</h4>
 <br/>
 <br/>
   <h4>Theme</h4>
+  Most Bars these days offer chalkboard menus AND chalkboards are associated with books, so we chose to use a chalkboard theme for displaying information.
 <br/>
 <br/>
   <h4>Resources</h4>
+  Dafont.com for fonts.
+Font Awesome for social icons.
+Generaly Assembly notes for reference.
+Googe.
+All day Google.
+Lots of Angular documentation.
 <br/>

 <br/>